GLOBAL MARKETS-Stocks gain on talk on China growth; euro rises

 Appetite for higher-yielding debt cooled demand for low-risk Bund futures which fell 19 ticks to 139.63.

-Oil rose for a second straight day on the China speculation and as a weaker dollar triggered buying of riskier assets.
+Oil rose for a second straight day as a weaker dollar triggered buying of riskier assets.

-The ICE Brent crude oil futures contract for May delivery , which expires on Friday, settled up $1.53 at $121.71.

 BRUSSELS The chair of the Eurogroup of euro zone finance ministers expects a deal on the Greek bailout program at a meeting on June 15, his spokesman said on Friday.